Higher-spin symmetries of the free Schrodinger equation: Symmetries of the Schr odinger equation

 The dynamics of a quantum operator is given by the Heisenberg equation $\dot{\mathcal{O}}=\partial {\cal O}/{\partial t}+ {\rm i} [H, {\cal O}],$ which can be written in terms of the Schr\"odinger operator as

-This equation reflects the known fact that the Schr\"odinger equation \eqref{scheq} can be obtained as the quantization of a first class constraint associated to the time-parametrization invariance of the free non-relativistic particle \cite{Gomis1}.
+This equation can be also regarded as the first class constraint associated to the time-parametrization invariance of the free non-relativistic particle \cite{Gomis1}.

 The equations \eqref{scheq} and \eqref{Heisenberg} imply that constants of motion are symmetry generators, since, as they commutes with the Schr\"odinger operator, they leave invariant the space of solutions of the Schr\"odinger equation.

-This is the case of Galileo boosts and translations
+The product of constant of motion is also a constant of motion.
+This follows from the Leibniz rule satisfied by the derivative with respect to the time and by the adjoint action of $\widehat{S}$ acting on the product of constants of motion.
+For the free Schrodinger equation, from Galileo boosts and translations

-hence, it is deduced that any polynomial constructed from them, namely those of the Weyl algebra, will be constants of motion as well.
-Therefore \emph{the free Schr\"odinger equation admits infinitely many conserved charges.} As a corollary, the higher spin (super)algebras \eqref{WLA} and \eqref{WLSA} are symmetry algebras of the Schr\"odinger equation.
-We shall see indeed that the full Schr\"odinger algebra emerges as a finite dimensional subalgebra of $[\mathfrak{h}_d^*]$, and it has a supersymmetric counter part in $[\mathfrak{h}_d^*\}$.
+any polynomial of $G_i$ and ${P}_i$ will be also a constant of motion.
+Therefore the free Schr\"odinger equation admits infinitely many conserved charges, spanned by arbitrary operator functions of $G_i$ and ${P}_i$, and which contains the Weyl algebra as the basis of the polynomial class of functions.